 - acme.luau

-If the bytecode compilation succeeds, it is then submitted to the xllify API which will remotely build and sign the XLL on Windows with the necessary MSVC toolchain.
-The developer does not incur Windows runner costs.
-The action will download the built assembly within about 10-15 seconds.
+Firstly, Lua code is compiled to bytecode, encrypted and signed.
+If the code compiles, it is then submitted to the xllify API, which will will remotely build and sign the XLL on Windows, using the necessary MSVC toolchain.

 Why this is good